 Instead of a tea towel, a muslin cloth designed for cooking can be used.
 Or a specially designed slow cooker cloth lid can be purchased [have a look on eBay for instance].

-The slow cooker lid is always placed firmly over the tea towel so don't just use the tea towel or muslin cloth for a lid as the food may not cook properly and the tea towel could sink into the food!
+The slow cooker lid is always placed firmly over the tea towel so don't just use the tea towel or muslin cloth for a lid as the food may not cook properly and the tea towel could sink into the food.

 These fluffy, light, and cheesy cobbles are similar to tasty dumplings or steamed scones and are just irresistibly delicious, especially when enjoyed with the rich savoury veggie mince.
+The vegan cheese used for this cobbler recipe is - Violife Original Flavour Grated.

-Recipe
+📖 Recipe

-Slow Cooker Savoury Mince Cobbler [vegan]
+Vegan Savoury Mince Cobbler [Slow Cooker]

 Equipment

-- 3.5 litre [3.5-4 quart] slow cooker [or slightly larger]
+- 3.5 litre [3.5-4 quart] slow cooker

 - Mixing bowl